 Try a Little Kindness

 The Try a Little Kindness book companion lesson helps kids learn to identify and describe simple ways to be kind.
-They will understand that we can be kind in how we act and help and what we do and say.
+They will understand that we can be kind in how we act, help, and what we do and say.

 Resources to Help You Teach Kindness